-Please see our Enrolment Documentation webpage for guidance on acceptable documents that you should upload during Pre-Enrolment.
+Please see our Enrolment Documentation webpage for guidance on acceptable documents that you should upload.
 We encourage all students to check ahead of Pre-Enrolment that you have a valid identification document and, if you do not, that you apply for one in plenty of time.

 You must have completed Pre-Enrolment and uploaded sufficient ID by the enrolment deadline.
-For students starting in January, this is 3 February 2023.
+For students starting in August/September 2023, the deadline is 9 October 2023.
 If you are waiting for your identification document(s) to arrive or to be returned to you and you do not have any alternative documents as specified on the Enrolment Documentation webpage, you may need to wait until you have received your ID before completing Pre-Enrolment.

 We cannot proceed with your enrolment and you will not be fully or temporary enrolled if you have not uploaded valid ID during Pre-Enrolment.

 If you do not have the required documentation, please read on for guidance: